 If you have SAD, you will experience depression during particular seasons, or because of certain types of weather.
-It is common for all of us to be affected by changing seasons and weather, or to have times of year when we feel more or less comfortable.
+It is common for all of us to be affected by changing seasons and weather, or to have times of the year when we feel more or less comfortable.
 An example might be that you might find that your mood or energy levels drop when it gets colder or warmer, and then you might notice changes in your sleeping or eating patterns.

 Signs You Might Have Seasonal Affective Disorder

-There are a variety of symptoms that can display themselves if you are suffering with Seasonal Affective Disorder.
+There are a variety of symptoms that can display themselves if you are suffering from Seasonal Affective Disorder.
 These can be different for different people and can be different from season to season, which can make them hard to spot as SAD.

 Possible signs of SAD include:

-2) Being more prone to physical health problems, such as colds, infections or other illnesses
+- Being more prone to physical health problems, such as colds, infections or other illnesses

-3) Finding it hard to concentrate
+- Finding it hard to concentrate

-4) Sleep problems, such as sleeping more or less than usual, difficulty waking up, or difficulty falling or staying asleep
+- Sleep problems, such as sleeping more or less than usual, difficulty waking up, or difficulty falling or staying asleep

-5) Changes in your appetite, for example feeling more hungry or wanting more snacks
+- Changes in your appetite, for example feeling more hungry or wanting more snacks

-6) Losing interest in sex or physical contact
+- Losing interest in sex or physical contact

-9) Lack of energy
+- Lack of energy

-10) A persistent low mood
+- A persistent low mood

-11) A loss of pleasure or interest in normal everyday activities
+- A loss of pleasure or interest in normal everyday activities

-12) Feeling irritable
+- Feeling irritable

-13) Feelings of despair, guilt and worthlessness
+- Feelings of despair, guilt and worthlessness

-14) Low self-esteem
+- Low self-esteem

-15) Feeling stressed or anxious
+- Feeling stressed or anxious

-16) Not wanting to see people
+- Not wanting to see people

 Below are some tips from NHS that can help you to relieve Seasonal Affective Disorder.

 National Institute for Health Care and Excellence recommends that SAD be treated like other forms of depression and treated with talking treatments such as CBT Therapy or medicinal treatment such as anti-depressants.
-If you feel you might have SAD it is really important that you seek help to be diagnosed the right treatment.
+If you feel you might have SAD it is really important that you seek help to be diagnosed with the right treatment.

-Although being depressed can leave you feeling low in energy and not want to be active, but exercise is known to boost your mood.
+Although being depressed can leave you feeling low in energy and not wanting to be active, exercise is known to boost your mood.
 Any type of exercise is good as long as it is something that is comfortable for you.
 Try to exercise outside as this will help with being exposed to sunlight as mentioned before.

 Diet is something that can massively help us with our mood and can affect depression.
 Making sure you eat a healthy and balanced diet will help you to feel the best that you can.
-This will then have an affect on the way your body can cope with SAD.
+This will then have an effect on the way your body can cope with SAD.

-Have a schedule
+6 Have a schedule